 Who should read Ghosts of Spain?

-Anyone that is interested in Spain and its history in any way should read this book.
-You will learn a lot from it and it will open your eyes to the counrtry and its many foibles.
+Anyone that is interested in Spain and its history in any way should read Ghosts of Spain.
+You will learn a lot from it and it will open your eyes to the country and its many foibles.

 As I said above, anyone living in the country as an immigrant should read it too.

-If you’re not too interested in Spain, or have never been there before, I would give it a miss as much of it will go over head without context.
+If you’re not too interested in Spain or have never been there before, I would give it a miss as much of it will go over your head without context.